 Every now and then you have to forget the meaning of life and have fun.
-This story is dedicated to my son-in-law who find all this so amusing.
+This story is dedicated to my son-in-law who finds all this so amusing.

 Resistance to change is everywhere—even in sports.
 Think of the slow embrace of using stats or changing the rules in professional sports.
 Consider an example.
 I grew up in St. Louis and our NFL team then was the St. Louis (now Arizona) Cardinals.
 From 1963 to 1978 our kicker was Jim Bakken.

-Now to finish my finish my story.
+Now to finish my story.
 In 1974 the St. Louis (football) Cardinals gave a tryout to a star soccer player from St. Louis University named Pat Leahy.
-Naturally the Cardinals kept Bakken and cut Leahy—heck Leahy didn’t kick with his toe!
+Naturally, the Cardinals kept Bakken and cut Leahy—heck Leahy didn’t kick with his toe!
 Leahy went on to become the kicker for the Jets from 1974 to 1991.

-Leahy finished his career 3rd on the all time scoring list in the NFL.
-Actually Leahy wasn’t a great kicker by today’s standards, but he was a LOT better than Bakken.
+Leahy finished his career 3rd on the all-time scoring list in the NFL with 1470 points.
+(He has since been passed by multiple players.)
+Actually, Leahy wasn’t a great kicker by today’s standards, but he was a LOT better than Bakken.
 So why did the Cardinals chose a toe over a whole foot?

 That’s what I mean, resistance to change.
 It’s everywhere.
-And, on a serious note, we’ll only survive if we adapt.
+And, on a serious note, we’ll only survive if we adapt and change.